How do pensions work in Germany?

 Can I retire early?

-Yes, but you will receive less pension unless you are at least 63 years old and have 45 years of minimum insurance (the so-called waiting period).
+Yes, but you will receive less pension unless you are at least 63 and have 45 years of minimum insurance (the so-called waiting period).
 All others who are 63 or older and have completed at least 35 years of waiting time can retire early but with deductions.

-Every month that you want to retire earlier costs a deduction of 0,3 % on your monthly pension.
+Every month you want to retire earlier costs a deduction of 0,3 % on your monthly pension.
 To avoid this, you can make special payments before the official start of your pension from the age of 50.
-This is a relatively attractive option, and should definitely be considered if you want to retire early.
+This is a relatively attractive option and should definitely be considered if you want to retire early.
 If you do so, it makes sense to spread the special payments over several years to avoid exceeding your tax deduction limits.

 How high will my public pension be?

-Accruing pension points does have a maximum limit, which in 2022 is 2,17 points for all incomes 84.600 € and above.
+Accruing pension points does have a maximum limit, which in 2025 is 1,92 points for all incomes 96.600 € and above.

-Use our pension point calculator to find out, how many pension points you have already accumulated and how high your public pension will be based on this.
+Use our pension point calculator to find out how many pension points you have already accumulated and how high your public pension will be based on this.

 Our forecast takes into account population dynamics and expected wage growth.
 You can also use the calculator to analyze the impact of various options to supplement your pension and choose the one with the highest net impact.

-Do I keep my public pension when I move abroad?
 The simple answer is yes.
-You are entitled to a pension no matter where you live.
+You are entitled to a pension, regardless of where you live.
 Do be careful with double taxation.
-Fortunately over 90 countries have a tax treaty with Germany, from Australia to Russia, that will prevent the pension to be taxed twice.
-Typically the pension, as it was built up in Germany and is paid for by German contributions, will be taxed in Germany and at German tax rates.
+Fortunately, over 90 countries have a tax treaty with Germany, from Australia to Russia, that will prevent the pension from being taxed twice.
+Typically, the pension, as it was built up in Germany and is paid for by German contributions, will be taxed in Germany and at German tax rates.
 But it does vary by treaty, so you have to check it.
-Asking for a refund makes rarely sense unless you have not reached the minimum 5-year threshold for a pension.
-We do have a special article on this topic.

 The clever way to invest and retire in Germany